Mendoza Thermal Baths | What You Need to Know About Cacheuta

 What’s the difference between the Cacheuta Thermal Baths Hotel/Spa and the Water Park?

 When beginning to research Cacheuta Thermal Baths (Termas Cacheuta Mendoza), this becomes the big question.
-The information online is not always clear here.
-But these are in fact two separate spaces offering different experiences.
+The information online is not always clear.
+But the Cacheuta thermal baths water park and the Cacheuta spa are two different spaces offering two different experiences.

 Cacheuta Hotel/Spa